-Visual Communication Design enables students to develop their skills and confidence in two-dimensional and three-dimensional drawing.
-In this semester-based unit, students will study the environmental and communication design fields with a focus on architectural design.
+Architectural Design teaches students the Environmental Visual Communication Design field.
+Architectural Design enables students to develop their skills and confidence in two-dimensional and three-dimensional drawing.
 They will develop drawing and rendering skills, and study specific conventions relating to each field.
 Students will use computer technology in the development and presentation of designs.
 They will analyse the design process that architects and graphic designers use in developing and producing visual communications.
 There is also strong emphasis of three-dimensional modelling techniques.

-- The use and application of two-dimensional drawing methods such as plans, elevations and orthogonal projections - The use and application of three-dimensional drawing methods such as perspective, isometric and planometric views - Application of the Australian Standards and Conventions to drawings - The use and application of the design process to solve design problems and create final solutions. - Construction techniques using suitable materials and safe handling practices
+- The use and application of two-dimensional drawing methods such as plans, elevations and orthogonal projections - The use and application of three-dimensional drawing methods such as perspective, isometric and planometric views - Application of the Australian Standards and Conventions to drawings - The use and application of the design process to solve design problems and create final solutions - Construction techniques using suitable materials and safe handling practices